John-2009/John-2009/README.md

 #### Hi!!!
 I'm a System Administrator...
 A enthusiastic programmer.

-I'm husband and father of one little girl and i'm from Costa Rica :costa_rica: :costa_rica:, i really enjoy do programer stuff in Python, JS, HTML, CSS  and make webdeveloper projects...
+I'm husband and father of one little girl and i'm from Costa Rica, i really enjoy do programer stuff in Python, JS, HTML, CSS  and make webdeveloper projects...
 I worked for several years as a system administrator, but now I want to grow professionally in the world of programming...

 ## Skills and Experiences
 * :snake: PHYTON